qrzn23/min/wip/magick/content.md

 In doing this it will often be necessary to create a Temple on the astral plane. **It is excellent practice to create symbols.
 This one precaution is needed: after using them, they should be reabsorbed.

 Having learned to create astral forms, the next step will be at first very difficult.
 Phantasmal and fleeting as the astral is in general, those forms which are definitely attached to the material possess enormous powers of resistance, and it consequently requires very high potential to influence them.
 Their material analogues seem to serve as a fortress.
-Even where a temporary effect is produced, the inertia of matter draws it back to the normal; yet the power of the trained and consecrated will in a well-developed astral body is such that it can even produce a permanent change in the material upon whose Body of Light you are working, e.g. ; one can heal the sick bv restoring a healthy appearance to their astral forms.
+Even where a temporary effect is produced, the inertia of matter draws it back to the normal; yet the power of the trained and consecrated will in a well-developed astral body is such that it can even produce a permanent change in the material upon whose Body of Light you are working, e.g.; one can heal the sick bv restoring a healthy appearance to their astral forms.
 On the other hand, it is possible so to disintegrate the the Body of Light even of a strong man that he will fall dead.

 Such operations demand not only power, but judgment.
 Nothing can upset the sum total of destiny — everything must be paid for the uttermost farthing.
 For this reason a great many operations theoretically possible cannot be performed.
 Suppose, for example, you see two men of similarly unhealthy astral appearance.
 In one case the cause may be slight and temporary.
 Your help suffices to restore him in a few minutes.
 The other, who looks no worse, is really oppressed by a force incalculably greater than you could control, and you would only damage yourself by attempting to help him.
 The diagnosis between the two cases could be made by an investigation of the deeper strata of the astral, such as compose the “causal body”.